Mongole/Learning-Programming/Python/Data Analysis with Luke_Barousse/README.md

+This began late March 2025 and was finished May 02 2025 (had to focus on other stuff in april)

 Overview

 This is an analysis of the data job market, following Luke Barousses tutorial 'Python for Data Analytics - full course for beginners'.